Residents for Uttlesford: Background

-Electoral history
+History

 Residents for Uttlesford fought their first local elections in May 2015, with candidates standing for seats in both Uttlesford District Council and Saffron Walden Town Council.
 They won a majority of the seats on the town council and became the opposition in the district council.
+At the 2015 General Election, the R4U candidate in Saffron Walden came last, prompting them to focus on local elections.

 The party gained two additional seats in February 2017 by winning an Uttlesford District Council by-election in the Elsenham and Henham ward with 60% of the votes cast.

-In the 2019 Uttlesford District Council election, the party gained control of Uttlesford District Council after winning 26 out of 39 of the available seats.
+In the 2019 Uttlesford District Council election, the party gained control of Uttlesford District Council after winning 26 out of 39 of the available seats, taking 17 seats from the incumbent Conservatives, who came third.
+This was a "dramatic" example of a national trend of losses of Conservatives to Liberal Democrats and independents over protection of greenbelts.
+R4U offered the Liberal Democrats cabinet seats, which they declined.
 They also maintained control of the Saffron Walden Town Council, winning 15 out of the 16 seats.
+A key policy was opposing the Conservative's Local Plan, especially three new settlements and the insufficient infrastructure for developments.
+Despite this policy, after being elected they proceeded with the local plan, including plans for the "garden communities" of Easton Park, North Uttlesford, and West of Braintree, in June 2019.
+In January 2020, planning inspectors asked for the local plan to be withdrawn by R4U.

 In the 2021 Essex County Council election, Residents for Uttlesford gained two of the four Essex County Council seats in Uttlesford from the Conservatives.

-Residents for Uttlesford retained control of Uttlesford District Council in the May 2023 local elections.
-The party were also returned to lead Saffron Walden Town council for the third term, taking a clean sweep of all 18 of the seats, as well as taking 5 seats at Great Dunmow Town Council.
+In December, R4U council leader John Lodge stepped down and Petrina Lees became Uttlesford's first female leader; she has said she wants R4U to be a "flagship for district councils", calling national party councillors "little Lego people of Westminster".